How to Sell to Millennials & Gen Z (B2B): Selling to Millennials Explained

 This is (unfortunately) a familiar experience for many B2B buyers.
 And while it’s not particularly enjoyable for anyone, it’s especially irksome to Millennials and Gen Z’ers.
 So much so, in fact, that it could halt the buyer process altogether.

-Today, 60% of today’s tech buyers are Millennials, and that number is only going to increase.
+Today, 57 percent of today’s tech buyers are Millennials, and that number is only going to increase.
 Gen Z is also making an appearance, albeit a small one, as they reach their mid-twenties and gain authority in the workplace.

-We sat down to chat with Noam Horenczyk of Walnut.io to talk about how to sell to Millennials in B2B.
+We sat down to talk with Noam Horenczyk of Walnut.io to see how companies can adapt their sales process to the Millennial buying process.

 While the sales process still requires most B2B buyers to reach out to a salesperson before they can even begin a purchase process, the millennial market is much more interested in gathering information on their own, viewing a product demo, or starting a free trial.